decentralized-identity/faq/docs/spec.md

 ##### What is a Verifiable Data Registry?

-A VDR is a general term for ways data can be verifiably registered.
-VDRs can be thought of as abstractions of the publishing functions of some kind of decentralized registry: the entire readable/referenceable corpus of things published by, say, a blockchain is a VDR "on" that blockchain.
+A Verifiable Data Registry (VDR) is a general term for ways data can be verifiably registered.
+VDRs can be thought of as abstractions of the publishing functions of some kind of decentralized registry: the entire readable/referenceable corpus of things, published by for example a blockchain, is a VDR "on" that blockchain.
 The most common and commonly-discussed VDRs are in fact by-products (or products) of public-readable [[ref:DLTs]] like blockchains or [[ref:DAGs]] that, by publishing addressing records immutably, function as "verifiable data registries" for a specific kind of identifiers.
-In principle, however, the umbrella category of "VDRs" does not necessarily have to take the form of blockchains, clouds, networks, or anything else-- a VDR could be paper-based and still decentralized!
+In principle, however, the umbrella category of "VDRs" does not necessarily have to take the form of blockchains, clouds, networks, or anything else-- a VDR could be paper based and still decentralized!
 (We would have to name it after Jorge Luis Borges if we made such a registry.)

 ##### What is a DID "prefix"? 🟢